 But I can marshal up at least four arguments against this position:

 - It is not at all clear that there is, or even can be, some form of eternal afterlife that entails the survival of the personal ego.

-- Even if there could be and were such an afterlife, living for ever is not in itself a purpose.
-The concept of the afterlife merely displaces the problem to one remove, begging the question: what then is the purpose of the afterlife?
-If the afterlife has a pre-determined purpose, again, we do not know it is, and, whatever it is, we would rather be able to do without it.
+- Even if there were such an afterlife, living forever is not in itself a purpose.
+The concept of the afterlife merely displaces the problem to one remove, begging the question: What then is the purpose of the afterlife?
+If the afterlife has a pre-determined purpose, again, we do not know what that is, and, whatever it is, we would rather be able to do without it.

 So, whether or not God exists, whether or not He gave us a purpose, and whether or not there is an eternal afterlife, we are better off creating our own purpose or purposes.